sebhz/fractals/attractors/python/docker/README.md

 ## Launch the attractor generator container
-It is important to do this first, so that our empty container is populated by the original content of the attractor generator container.
+It is important to do this first, so that our empty container is populated by the eefault content of the attractor generator html directory.
 ```
 % docker run --rm \
              --detach  \